If you are tasked with finding the best tool to optimize your IT organization, you have your work cut out for you.

 Anybody with a dartboard can claim they have a capacity planning tool.
 Unfortunately, companies selling dartboards for capacity planning aren't likely to be very honest about the sophistication or accuracy of their tools.
 Buyer beware.

-If you have an unlimited IT budget, dartboards are fine capacity planning tools.
+If you have an unlimited IT budget, dartboards are fine for IT optimization.
 But the rest of us need accurate predictions of future workload resource requirements to meet business objectives.

-Accuracy in capacity planning helps balance IT risk and health.
+Accuracy in resource capacity planning helps balance IT risk and health.

 Too much risk means you could lose revenue and customers from downtime.
 But you also don’t want to achieve IT health through overspending.